mozaika228/tasquemanager/README.md

 # Tasque Manager/Task Manager - Fullstack (Spring Boot API + React SPA)

-Tasque Manager is a fullstack task management application built as a **production‑oriented MVP**.
+Tasque Manager is a fullstack task management application built as a production-oriented MVP.

-The project follows a clean, layered architecture and deliberately separates backend and frontend to reflect real‑world production practices.
+The project follows a clean, layered architecture and deliberately separates backend and frontend to reflect real-world production practices.

 ---